 You have a finished quilt front.
 Not so tough, right?

-In the middle, I used cotton quilt batting I found here.
+In the middle of the sandwich, I used cotton quilt batting I found here.
 Several places recommended cotton over polyester batting because it is more stable and longer-lasting.
 If I'm going to put this much effort in, I'm going to get something that's going to last!

 Layer your pieces, make sure everything is nice and flat and lined up, and start pinning!
 The sheet and quilt batting will probably be bigger than the quilt front.
 That's ok - don't trim it yet.